CFHS code : ED1

 Above information from Cambridge Family History Society Survey

-This limestone headstone, the top of which is carved as a quatrefoil enclosing a cross, in the parish area of St Edward (CFHS ED1), is located beside the central path on its west side, about 20 yards north of the centre circle.
+This limestone headstone, the top of which is carved as a quatrefoil enclosing a cross, in the parish area of St Edward, is located beside the central path on its west side, about 20 yards north of the centre circle.

 In memory of Henry Sheen of Clare Hall